eldronzhou/SDPR/README.md

 There are two ways to install SDPR, assuming you are working on linux x86.

 1. If you plan to run SDPR on a linux system with a modern intel processor, you may use the precompiled binary `SDPR`.
 Please make sure that dynamic libraries `gsl/lib/libgsl.so` and `MKL/lib/libmkl_rt.so` are not changed, otherwise SDPR is unable to load the libraries.
-Running SDPR on AMD x86 CPU has also been tested.
+If you are not able to run the MKL library, you can use openBLAS instead as described in the section below.

 2. If you want to compile SDPR from the source for best performance, you need a C/C++ compiler like g++ (tested under version 4.8.5), GSL (version 2.60) and MKL library (version 2017).
 For convenience, we redistribute the compiled GSL and MKL building on our Intel Xeon Processors in the repo.
 To install, type `make`.
 If this version does not work, please report the error to the issue page.
 If the issue is related to GSL, you may want to download the source code of GSL and compile it yourself.
 For details about downloading and installing GSL, please refer to [this page](https://www.gnu.org/software/gsl/) and [this page](https://www.gnu.org/software/gsl/doc/html/usage.html#compiling-and-linking).
 A tutorial of installing gsl is given on this [page](https://coral.ise.lehigh.edu/jild13/2016/07/11/hello/).
 If you have other versions of MKL library, please refer to [this manual](https://software.intel.com/content/www/us/en/develop/articles/intel-mkl-link-line-advisor.html) for linking advice.
 On AMD CPU, we recommend using OpenBLAS, please see [here](https://github.com/eldronzhou/SDPR/issues/3) for instructions.